ilyasergey/YSC2229/source/week-07-bloom.rst

 High-level intuition
 --------------------

-Blom filter is a very simple data structure, which uses hashing.
-It is represented by a large boolean/bit array (you can think of it of an array of 0s and 1s) of size ``m``, and a finite number ``k`` of different hash functions, which map elements to be added to a set of interest to ``int`` (as usual).
+Bloom filter is a very simple data structure, which uses hashing.
+It is represented by a large boolean/bit array (you can think of it of an array of 0s and 1s) of size ``m``, and a finite number ``k`` of different hash-functions, which map elements to be added to a set of interest to ``int`` (as usual).

 For each new element to be added to the set, all ``k`` hash functions are used to determine specific bits, corresponding to this element in the array.
 The combination of those positions is the element's "image".
 For instance, the following image shows a Bloom filter with ``m = 15`` and ``k = 3``, with an example of three elements, X, Y, and Z, added to it.